Countdown (supermarket): Rebrand to Woolworths (2023)

 In July 2023, the company announced that all Countdown stores will be rebranded back to Woolworths, the name of the parent company and name of the supermarket used in Australia.
 The rebrand will come into effect from early 2024 with signage changing over the next 2 years, this is part of a transformation programme that will cost a total of $400m.

 Five Countdown stores started trialling security cameras at self-checkouts in August 2023.
 In November, Woolworths announced that they would be placing a three-and-a-half health star rating for foods placed in checkouts.
 This means that kid's confectionery will be removed.
 It follows a similar change made in Australian Woolworths shops.

 In late January 2024, a rat infestation was reported at a Woolworths New Zealand store at South Dunedin.
 A staff member reported the infestation to the Otago Daily Times newspaper after staff had raised the matter with the store management a few months earlier in 2023.
 The Ministry for Primary Industries (MPI) launched an investigation of the store's pest management practices.
 Woolworths New Zealand confirmed that it had contracted the services of several specialist pest controllers and would cooperate with MPI's investigation.
 On 9 February, Countdown Dunedin South was closed after more rats were found inside the store.

 On 13 February, a mouse was spotted at another Woolworths New Zealand store at Eastgate in Christchurch.
 This incident prompted New Zealand Food Safety to launch an independent review of Woolworth's national pest management processes.
 By 15 February, the South Dunedin store's closure was extended until at least 19 February after a total of 24 rats were caught.
 Food Safety Minister Andrew Hoggard stated that people were right to expect the "highest" hygiene standards at supermarkets and confirmed he was monitoring the Food Safety investigation into Countdown's pest management practices.
 On 16 February, Woolworths NZ issued a public apology for the pest sightings at its stores.
 In addition, birds were sighted at the Woolworths Grey Lynn store in Auckland.
 Woolworths also attracted criticism from First Union after Countdown employees in Dunedin were threatened with dismissal if they spoke to the media.
 The company subsequently apologised for the tone of the message.
 Countdown South Dunedin reopened on 28 February after 18 days, with a total of 24 rats caught.
+In early December 2025, Woolworths New Zealand admitted to one charge of violating the Food Act 2014 in relation to the South Dunedin rodent infestation.
+In late March 2026, Woolworths was fined NZ$33,000 in relation to the 2024 rodent infestation.

 In early February 2024 Woolworths replaced its loyalty schemes Onecard and Onecard Visa with Everyday Rewards.
 During the launch, customers were awarded points upon account creation, and points were able to be gifted to other people.
 Some customers exploited this by creating several fake accounts and gifting their main account.